 Reasons why people buy used cars

-Ex-demonstrators and pre-reg models can look particularly attractive at the side of a brand new version of the same vehicle, and you can find out more about these opportunities by reading my article about the subject here.
+Ex-demonstrators and pre-reg models can look particularly attractive at the side of a brand new version of the same vehicle, and you can find out more about these opportunities by reading my article on the subject.
 However, things can often look very different if you’re using finance to purchase your next vehicle.

 Why so many people buy used cars on finance